pantheon-systems/documentation/source/content/guides/professional-services/01-introduction.md

 Your Engagement Manager monitors the process and works with you to ensure that updates are being applied cleanly and tested, minimizing interference with your day-to-day operations.

-Visit our [Managed Updates](/guides/professional-services/managed-updates) doc, or [Contact us](https://pantheon.io/professional-services/managed-updates?docs) for details.
+Visit our [Managed Updates](/guides/professional-services/managed-updates) doc, or [contact us](https://pantheon.io/professional-services/managed-updates?docs) for details.

 ## Advanced Global CDN